-PREFERRED SKILLS:

-Must have the ability to interact and communicate effectively, both verbally and in writing.
-Must be mature, responsible, organized, and demonstrate sound ethics and judgment.
+PREFERRED SKILLS: Strong writing skills are essential to be a successful presentence and pretrial investigator.
+Candidates chosen for an interview may have to complete a writing sample during the interview process.
+Candidates must also possess strong verbal communication skills.
+Must be mature, responsible, organized, inquisitive, and demonstrate sound ethics and judgment.
 Must possess a positive attitude, integrity, initiative, and the ability to work with a wide variety of people with diverse backgrounds.
-Must work well under pressure and meet deadlines.
+Must work well under pressure and be able to meet deadlines.
 Additional preferred skills include fluency in a foreign language and licensure or certification in a behavioral science.
-Working knowledge of Microsoft products.

-SPECIALIZED EXPERIENCE: Some experience in a Human Services field such as probation, pretrial services, parole, criminal investigations, or work in substance/addiction or mental health treatment is preferred but not required.
+SPECIALIZED EXPERIENCE: Some experience in a human services field such as probation, pretrial services, parole, criminal investigations, or work in substance/addiction or mental health treatment is preferred but not required.
 Duties and responsibilities will progressively increase in complexity and volume over time.
-Experience as a police officer, custodial officer, or security officer, other than any criminal investigative experience, is not creditable.
+Experience as a police officer, custodial officer, or security officer, is not creditable.

-PHYSICAL REQUIREMENTS AND MAXIMUM ENTRY AGE: The duties of probation officers, pretrial services officers, and probation officer assistants require the investigation and management of alleged criminal defendants or convicted offenders who present physical danger to officers and to the public.
-The supervision, treatment, and control of these offenders, requires moderate to arduous physical exercise, including prolonged periods of walking and standing, physical dexterity and coordination necessary for officer safety, and use of self-defense tactics.
-On a daily basis, officers face unusual mental and physical stress because they are subject to danger and possible harm during frequent, direct contact with individuals who are suspected or convicted of committing federal offenses.
+PHYSICAL REQUIREMENTS: The duties of probation officers, pretrial services officers, and probation officer assistants require the investigation and management of alleged criminal defendants and convicted offenders who may present physical danger to officers and to the public.
+The supervision, treatment, investigation, and control of these offenders requires moderate to arduous physical exercise, including prolonged periods of walking and standing, physical dexterity and coordination necessary for officer safety, and use of self-defense tactics.
+In the routine performance of their duties, officers face unusual mental and physical stress because they are subject to danger and possible harm during frequent, direct contact with individuals who are suspected or convicted of committing federal offenses.

 Because officers must effectively deal with physical attacks and are subject to moderate to arduous physical exertion, they must be physically capable.
 Officers must possess, with or without corrective lenses, good distance vision in at least one eye and the ability to read normal size print.
 Normal hearing ability, with or without a hearing aid, is also required.
-First-time appointees to positions covered under law enforcement retirement provisions must not have reached their 37th birthday at the time of appointment.